 8. Serendipity II, Brooklyn, New York

-This drug and alcohol rehab center features a certification from OASAS and excellent reviews from past clients.
+This drug and alcohol rehab center features a certification from OASAS and testimonials from past clients.

 Location and contact information: